ChrisWhealy/DistributedSystemNotes/Lecture 12.md

 There are several drawbacks to primary backup replication:

-* It is slow because not only is the primary the bottleneck, but the system's minimum response time can be no faster than the maximum `ack` response time from any one of the backups
+* The fastest response time can be no faster than the time taken for the slowest replica to send back its `ack`, ***plus*** the time taken for the primary to deliver the message to itself
+* Under high load conditions, the primary becomes a bottleneck
 * There is no possibility for horizontal scaling if the primary becomes overloaded
 * It cannot help with data locality since, by definition, there can only be one primary